-Refusing a Breathalyzer in the state of Arizona
+Refusing a Breathalyzer test in the state of Arizona

 Nobody wants the police to pull them over.
 However, is helpful to think about what you should do if this happens.
 One thing you might wonder is if Arizona legally requires you to take a breathalyzer test.
 Arizona law has several harsh penalties to try and curb the existence of DUI offenses.
 These serve not only to aggravate existing charges but also to potentially confuse the accused defendant.